Compare pet insurance providers

 Exam fees are included, and you can visit any licensed vet in the U.S. or Canada, including specialists and emergency clinics.
 Plus, we provide good flexibility with your reimbursement rate, annual limit and deductible.

 Because we only have one comprehensive plan, your monthly premium might be higher than it would be elsewhere.
-We don’t have a cheaper coverage option for accidents and illnesses only, and we don’t cover routine and preventive care.
+We don’t have a cheaper coverage option for accidents and illnesses only.

 About our (superior) coverage